 Collins Flat Beach is a pretty seaside gem tucked between North Head and Little Manly Cove, with bushland to the side.
 As it is protected, it is a great beach for young families.

-This beach has a little waterfall and great views of the Sydney Harbour, although it isn’t the easiest to find for first-timers.
+This beach has a little waterfall and is one of the best Harbour beaches in Sydney, although it isn’t the easiest to find for first-timers.

 Usually people access this beach by walking the trail from Manly.
 But you can park your car on Collins Beach Road and walk down to the beach, but parking is very limited.

 Pack a picnic and make the most of this picturesque place, as it’s one of the best beaches in Sydney.

 READ MORE: Check out our list of the best places to visit in Australia!